MicrosoftDocs/win32-pr.pt-br/desktop-src/Controls/udm-setbuddy.md

 *wParam*
 </dt> <dd>

-Manipule a nova janela Buddy.
+Lidar com a nova janela do parceiro.

 </dd> <dt>

 *lParam*
 </dt> <dd>Deve ser zero.</dd> </dl>

-## <a name="return-value"></a>Retornar valor
+## <a name="return-value"></a>Valor retornado

-O valor de retorno é o identificador para a janela do Buddy anterior.
+O valor de retorno é o alça para a janela anterior do parceiro.

 ## <a name="requirements"></a>Requisitos